Wireframe of a website, with different devices representing the different screen sizes

 © MockFlow, Fair Use

-MockFlow is an online wireframe tool with real-time collaboration.
-Its clean, intuitive interface makes wireframing simple with many UI packages.
-The platform has design controls placed on the left, which maximizes the space for the design.
-Beginners find it easy to use due to the precise placement of its diverse elements.
+MockFlow is an online wireframe tool with real-time collaboration, and its clean, intuitive interface makes wireframing simple with a great many UI packages.
+The platform has design controls placed on the left—which maximizes the space for the design—and beginners find it easy to use due to the precise placement of its diverse elements.

-The platform offers unique features, like organizational functionality.
-It allows you to create separate spaces for each project.
-You can also export in various formats, including Word and PowerPoint.
+The platform offers unique features—like organizational functionality—and it allows you to create separate spaces for each project, plus you can export in various formats, too, including Word and PowerPoint.

-With native Slack and Microsoft Teams integrations, team communication stays streamlined with Mockflow.
-Bonus features like AI image and text generators enhance its capabilities.
+With native Slack and Microsoft Teams integrations, team communication stays streamlined with Mockflow, and bonus features like AI image and text generators are neat plusses that enhance its capabilities.

 Best Features